The Best Small Wedding Venues in Minnesota

 Atmosphere

-Even if the venue is smaller, setting still matters.
+Even if the venue is small, the setting still matters.
 Whether it’s a lakefront view, wooded backdrop, historic charm, or an architecturally unique space, the best venues create a special atmosphere.
 Natural beauty and thoughtful design go a long way in making your photos stunning and your day feel special.
 Look for venues that offer more than just a nice view – seek venues that offer a range of interior and exterior spaces for you and your guests to create moments like west-facing windows for sunsets or spiral staircases for vertical photos.
 You want somewhere that feels like it not only belongs in your story, but helps you tell it.

 Lodging

-One of the most poignant questions to consider when choosing a small wedding venue is lodging: Can the wedding party and guests stay onsite?
+One of the most poignant questions to consider when choosing a small wedding venue is lodging: Can the wedding party and guests stay overnight onsite?
 There’s nothing quite like two sets of families and friends getting to know each other by getting to stay with each other—morning coffees, late night conversations, and everything in between.
 We recommend looking for a small venue where lodging is offered for the wedding party at least, and for the rest of your guests as a bonus.

 Experiences